Fuel Cell Technology Market

 -

-In February 2023, Honda announced it would begin producing a new hydrogen fuel cell system, co-developed with General Motors.
-This initiative aims to boost hydrogen business, targeting sales of 2,000 units by mid-decade and 60,000 units annually by 2030
+In February 2023, Honda announced the start of production for a new hydrogen fuel cell system, co-developed with General Motors, aiming to expand its hydrogen business with a target of 2,000 units by mid-decade and 60,000 units annually by 2030.

 Segment Analysis